cfff226/gym-final-4/README.md

 ### Known bugs

 * When moving between manually moving between screen sizes, Section 5 location box, sits slightly to the right, underneath the message box.

-* When moving manually between screen sizes, Section 2, right two un-ordered list items 5 and 6 sit horizontally instead of stacking vertically.
+This is only visible when transitioning between screen sizes between breakpoints which is why it has been kept in.

 ## Code Used From External independant sources